 Summer session: A summer session is shorter than a regular semester and not considered part of the academic year.
-It is not the third term of an institution operating on a trimester system or the fourth term of an institution operating on a quarter calendar system.
-The institution may have 2 or more sessions occurring in the summer months.
-Some schools, such as vocational and beauty schools, have year-round classes with no separate summer session.
+It is not the third term of an institution

 Talent/ability (as admission factor): Special consideration given to students with demonstrated talent/abilities in areas of interest to the institution (e.g., sports, the arts, languages, etc.).